China's oil demand bounce may push producers to reconsider output - IEA

 OPEC+ rolled over the group's current output policy at a meeting on Wednesday, leaving production cuts agreed last year in place.

-Separately, Birol said price caps on Russian oil likely cut Moscow's revenues from oil and gas exports by nearly 30% in January, or about $8 billion, compared to a year before.
+Separately, Birol said price caps on Russian oil have achieved the objectives of both stabilising oil markets and reducing Moscow's revenues from oil and gas exports.
+Russia's revenues likely fell by nearly 30% in January, or about $8 billion, compared with a year before, he added.

+G7 nations, the European Commission and Australia this week approved a $100 per barrel price cap on diesel and a $45 per barrel cap on discounted products such as fuel oil starting from Feb.
+5.

 This followed a similar measure they implemented on Dec.
 5 barring Western-supplied maritime insurance, finance and brokering for seaborne Russian crude unless it was sold below a $60 price cap.

+Europe has decided to end refined fuel imports from Russia from Sunday.

+Birol said however that the fuel market balance could improve from the second half as more refining capacity is added globally.

-(Reporting by Nidhi Verma, Mohi Narayan, Shariq Khan and Florence Tan; Writing by Manoj Kumar; Editing by Toby Chopra and Jan Harvey)
+(Reporting by Nidhi Verma, Mohi Narayan, Shariq Khan and Florence Tan; Editing by Jan Harvey)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))